kuzzmak/sentiment_analysis/README.md

 ## Data preparetion

-Data for finetuning is also located in this repository.
+Data for finetuning can be downloaded on [this](https://drive.google.com/file/d/12TRJWiUT69hfffJBfEs_DYh4_CX41mCP/view?usp=sharing) link.
+It needs to be put into `data` folder inside this repository.
 It first needs to be prepared in order to be used for model finetuning.
 This can be done by executing following command

 ```bash
 python preprocess_data.py